emrahhcan/WeatherApp/README.md

 # WeatherApp

-Weather App which is prepared using NodeJS with Express along with Open Weather Map API
+Weather App is prepared using NodeJS with Express along with Open Weather Map API

 [Click Here to Visit App](https://weather-list-nodejs.herokuapp.com)